DDDSSSTTT/YoloV5TransferLearning/README.md

 # Yolov5
 [![LICENSE](https://img.shields.io/badge/license-Anti%20996-blue.svg)](https://github.com/996icu/996.ICU/blob/master/LICENSE) <br>

-YoloV5 implemented by TensorFlow2 , with support for training, evaluation and inference. <br>
+YoloV5 implemented by TensorFlow2 , with support for training, evaluation and inference.
+This project is created by LongXingTan.
+Stein Ding re-writes some parts of the code, aiming to adapt to Transfer-learning.<br>

 > **NOT perfect** project currently, but I will continue to improve this, so you might want to watch/star this repo to revisit.
 Any contribution is highly welcomed<br>